Last Updated: 8.25.2022 at 11:00 a.m.

 - Review the protocols provided to you by the Responsible Party around their safety measures and expectations of visitors/renters and any others you may wish to and independently enforce for yourself or others in your group.

-- If you are performing, consider what “safe” interaction means for your group, based on individual comfort levels, agreements, and the implementation of any bubbling or cohort model.
-(See Glossary for definitions of Pod, Bubble, and Cohort).
+- If you are performing, consider what “safe” interaction means for your group, based on individual comfort level and pre-existing agreements.

 - If you are a patron or audience member, understand that the program may vary due to a necessary understudy or change of repertory in the instance that a member of the performance group is confirmed to have COVID-19 or is experiencing symptoms near or around the performance date.

 Performance venue visitors/renters, ask for and/or follow the protocols provided to you by the performance venue.
 Remember that Responsible Party protocols may vary depending on the type of dance activity, how you are engaging in it (as a dancer, as an audience member) and where (size of space, ceiling heights, airflow, and fixed or flexible seating within the performance venue).
 The protocols of different Responsible Parties (different performance venues) may vary.
 If you are not comfortable with a Responsible Party’s safety measures or lack thereof, consider discussing this with the Responsible Party, reconsidering your engagement, and/or establishing increased safety measures for you and your group..

 Ask what the “whistleblowing” method (that allows for real-time reports and ongoing, anonymous reports/surveys) is for you to share if you feel unsafe or uncomfortable, or if you see someone not complying with health and safety measures.

 Performance venue visitors/renters, consider asking the venue to clearly and accessibly communicate COVID-19 information and reopening protocols, whether written or spoken: